 Use Checklists

-Using a checklist like this one will remind the reviewer as well as the author to take the time to look for something that might be missing during the code review as well as helping to improve their personal coding skills.
+Checklists such as this one remind the reviewer as well as the author to dedicate time to finding what may be missing while conducting a code review.
+In addition, doing so will improve their personal coding skills.